Health Leadership and Management PgCert

 - Part-time (unstructured)

-You will study online with support from expert staff at the university's Management School.
+- You will also be supported by expert staff at the university's Management School

 How long will my course last?